 However, I do find the “democratising” and “humanitarian” arguments compelling.
 So, if I got to run a democracy for a day, I would send aid money to some authoritarian regimes – but only under tight conditions, and even then I would want to regularly review the situation.
 Otherwise democratic donors risk falling into the trap of aiding authoritarian governments not out of principle, but out of habit.

-The author will be debating this topic with leading thinkers from Islamic Relief, Oxfam GB, and British politics at the University of Birmingham on 31 January.
+The author debated this topic with leading thinkers from Islamic Relief, Oxfam GB, and British politics at the University of Birmingham on 31 January.